 Since terrorists are likely to try to carry out attacks in major cities in Europe, Milan might be the target.
 Terrorists are motivated by the conflict in Iraq and Syria and the place where they might attack cannot be predicted.
 You should be vigilant and avoid gatherings and demonstrations.

 SCAMS RISK: LOW

 There are a lot of scammers in Milan, and they will do their best to fool a distracted tourist, to take the money from them.
 They are located around major landmarks in Milan.
 Their aim is only to take your valuables, passport or money, so do not show off with the latest gadgets and expensive jewelry.
 Around Galleria Vittorio Emanuele II, you may be approached by women who would ask you for petition signatures for an "anti-drug, anti-AIDS for youth" organization.
 Do not start a conversation with them.

 Milan is safe for women travelers since they do not encounter any kind of trouble here.
 Female travelers have not had issues in Milan.

 So...
 How Safe Is Milan Really?

-- Visas - The necessary documentation when entering Italy is your passport, which needs to be valid.
+The necessary documentation when entering Italy is your passport, which needs to be valid.
 Also, for stays that are 90 days or shorter, visas are not required.
-However, for longer stays you will need to obtain a visa from the Italian Embassy, unless you are in possession of Schengen.
+However, for longer stays, you will need to obtain a visa from the Italian Embassy, unless you have Schengen.

-- Travel Insurance - The travel insurance policy is the must when visiting a foreign country and Italy is not an exception.
-Make sure you got it before starting your journey, since it can be taken out when booking a flight or buying a ticket.
+The travel insurance policy is the must when visiting a foreign country and Italy is not an exception.
+Make sure you got it before starting your journey since it can be taken out when booking a flight or buying a ticket.